mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 {{!RFC9221}}.

 Delay-based or Low-latency congestion control algorithm:
 : A congestion control algorithm that aims at keeping queues, and thus the latency, at intermediary network elements as short as possible.
-Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of congestion.
+Delay-based congestion control algorithms use, for example, an increasing one-way delay as a signal of impending congestion, but may also adjust the sending rate to prevent continued increases in one-way delay.

 Endpoint:
 : A QUIC server or client that participates in an RoQ session.